 We also decided to test the Canada server speed as it’s near our location.
 On its Canada – Toronto server, we had similar results with low pings:

 Long Distance Server Speed

-Just check out the table below for an overview in New Zealand:
+Just check out the table below for an overview:

 |Server location||Download speed||Upload speed||Pings|

 |Italy – Milan||85.91 Mbps||75.67 Mbps||263 ms|

 |The United Kingdom – London||83.91 Mbps||71.09 Mbps||139 ms|